 The student must obtain either the advisor's or the instructor's permission to withdraw after the drop/add/change of schedule period has ended.
 No student is permitted to withdraw from a class later than two weeks beyond mid-term of a semester for a full semester course.
 Only a grade of "F" or "I" may be recorded for any student who continues past this time period and fails to complete a class.
-See the withdrawal from UWL policy (http://catalog.uwlax.edu/undergraduate/academicpolicies/withdrawal/#withdrawal-university) for exceptions.
+In rare and extenuating circumstances, retroactive withdrawal requests may be granted by the dean's office of the student, and documented rationale is recorded in the student record.
+See the withdrawal from UWL policy (http://catalog.uwlax.edu/undergraduate/academicpolicies/withdrawal/#withdrawal-university) for other exceptions.